jopdorp/nand2tetris-verilog/README.md

 ## You're ready!

 ## Usage
+If you use windows, always yous your MSYS2 64 bit terminal.

 The testbenches can be run using "test.py".
 1. It compiles all verilog files in the project